 When protection from the sun is needed, use roll-up screens of wood (lath fence) or aluminum, vinyl, plastic shading, or paint-on-materials.
 Roll-up screens are available with pulleys and rot-resistant nylon ropes.
 These screens are attractive and can be easily adjusted from outside as weather and sunlight vary.

 An evaporative cooler (or fan and pad system) cools incoming hot air and adds beneficial humidity to the greenhouse atmosphere.
 The exhaust fan pulls hot, dry air from the greenhouse, the replacement air is cooled passing through the wet pads, humidity is increased and watering needs are reduced.
-You can select a cooling system of the right size by following directions in UGA Extension Bulletin 792, Greenhouses — Heating, Cooling and Ventilation.
-In hot, dry climates an evaporative cooling system can reduce incoming air temperature from 10 to 30 degrees.
+You can select a cooling system of the right size by following directions in UGA Extension Bulletin 792, Greenhouses—Heating, Cooling and Ventilation.
+In hot, dry climates an evaporative cooling system can reduce incoming air temperature between 10 and 30 degrees.
 In wet, humid climates the cooling is less, with the most effective cooling coming in the hottest part of the day.

 Other Greenhouse Necessities